Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 The Gerbera daisy is larger and available in more colors than its smaller cousin, the traditional yellow or white daisy.
 Gerbera daisies also have thicker, sturdier stems than smaller daisies and are available in colors such as white, yellow, orange, and salmon.
 Blue or green Gerbera daisies are not natural and have been tinted or dyed to achieve the desired color.

 Unlike traditional daisies, Gerberas make excellent cut flowers for arrangements.
-They range in size from 2 to 5 inches across and are available in single, double, and multi-petal varieties.
-Gerberas often come packaged with a mix of colors, or all one color.
-Mixed packages will add a more natural or wildflower atmosphere to your garden or will provide you with the good basis for a floral arrangement.
+They range in size from two to five inches across and are available in single, double, and multi-petal varieties.
+Gerberas often come packaged with a mix of colors or all one color.
+Mixed packages will add a more natural or wildflower atmosphere to your garden or will provide you with a good basis for a floral arrangement.

 - Seedling trays

 - Potting mix

 How to Plant From Seed

 Although fresh seeds from a mother Gerbera daisy tend to germinate better, collecting viable seeds may prove to be difficult, so I suggest purchasing a packet of seeds from the local nursery or store.
 Plan on starting your seeds indoors, then moving them outside once the seedling has sprouted.

 - Fill seedling trays with potting soil and dampen it with water.

 - Insert the toothpick in the soil to make a small hole.
 Place the seed in the soil with the hardened end down and the fuzzy portion faced up.
 Insert the seed until the fuzzy part barely reaches the soil line.

 - Cover the trays with clear plastic and store in a sunny location with temperatures above 70 degrees F. Use grow lights if your area doesn’t get adequate sunlight.